lprichard/machine_learning/README.md

 Objectives:
 - Track trends of fast food restaurants in the USA per city/capita.
-- Investigate if there is a higher number of fast food restaurants per capita in the geographic south of mainland USA?
+- Investigate whether there is a higher number of fast food restaurants per capita in the geographic south of mainland USA.

 Skills:
 - Exploratory Data Analysis